 A Good Organizational Strategy is Still the Most Important Starting Point

 - It is much easier to create an organizational file folder structure when you can visually see and touch the photo albums, boxes of photos, and such that are right in front of you.
 What kinds of "photo groups" do you see?
 How many photos will be contained in each group?
 Will you need to create a host of subfolders within each photo group?
-You will probably find out that you have groups of photos ranging from small to very large.
+You will probably find out that you have a few photos where they don't fit into any specific group.
+A "miscellaneous" group is okay for them.

 - By visually seeing your photo albums, you can play with a file structure that seems to work the best up front.
-Create new empty subfolders and move them around until you find something that allows you to easily find your image files.
+Create new empty subfolders and move them around on your computer until you find something that allows you to easily find your image files.

 - Once your file structure is pretty organized, then after a "day" of scanning photos, you will remember what photos were scanned and where they should go.
 They can be quickly placed into the appropriate folders.
 You will NOT be able to do this months later after getting all your photos scanned.